DemoJameson/Celeste.DJMapHelper/README.md

     - Snowballs Left Trigger - SnowBalls going to the right
     - KillBoxTrigger - Die when Madeline goes in

-4. **Compatibility features**

-    - Crystal Theo were allowed into the bubble, as long as any one room name contains the word "allowTheoCrystalIntoBubble" to take effect on the entire map.

 # Thanks
 - Artain - Provide pictures of the feathers.
 - [Exudias](https://gamebanana.com/members/1651705) - His mods taught me a lot about writing new entities ~~and stolen this README from him~~.